gavri1990/ShoppingListDemoApp/README.md

 ### 🧪 Status

 This project is a learning sandbox and not yet production-ready.
 The architecture follows MVVM principles, with UI logic separated into composables, state managed via a ViewModel, and sub-controllers handling specific screen responsibilities.
 Room is used to persist shopping list data across app restarts.
+Dagger Hilt is used for clean and scalable dependency injection across modules.

 ---